fommil/fpmortals/manuscript/complete.md

 -   data types are defined as *products* (`final case class`) and *coproducts* (`sealed abstract class`).
 -   `Refined` types can enforce constraints on values
--   specific functions are defined on `object` or `implicit class`, according to personal taste.
+-   specific functions are defined on `implicit class`
 -   polymorphic functions are defined as *typeclasses*.
 Functionality is provided via "has a" *context bounds*, rather than "is a" class hierarchies.